Shopify/ui-extensions/docs/TESTING.md

 In the simulator, you can add mock data for each extension point.

 **Note:** The shape of the data is different for each extension point.

 ## Testing on a Shop

-Once your Argo Extension is ready, push your code to Shopify and publish a version to see your extension in a Shopify store.
+Once your Argo extension is ready, push your code to Shopify and publish a version to see your extension in a Shopify store.

 **Note:** Currently, you need to publish a version of your extension before running it on a Shopify store.